shettysandeep/sql-files/README.md

-SQL scripts
-These are some SQL test cases I wrote for a project
+SQL scripts for testing the results of the alignment code to extract individuals on Medicare meeting the definition of a CMS' KCC program participant.